nulty/articles-index/README.md

 ```

 With the model created I can test the implementation.
 I can create a `articles.json` fixture and test that we can save each article to the datastore.
 One issue will be mapping the `id`, `created_at` and `updated_at` to original_*

+### Frontend
+I've never used tailwindcss so I'll use this for styling the articles index page.

+The page will list the title, description, photo, user avatar, user name and the number of likes the article has.
+Once the UI is styled I will begin adding the frontend behavour of liking an article.